Max2github/mshgit/README.md

 - `linux_x86_64   | ✔`
 - `linux_x86_32   | x`

-A list of tools you need to install first:

-windows x86_64 & x86_32:

-    sudo port install mingw-w64
+If you have a m1 mac, but want to compile for macos_x86_64, there is a little trick:
+- in Finder: Applications -> search for Terminal
+- duplicate the Terminal.app and rename the duplicate
+- right click on the duplicate -> Information
+-> set "open with rosetta"
+- open the duplicate and type "arch" -> Enter -> now it should respond "i386"
+- This duplicate Terminal.app is now on x86_64 and if you build the project there, it will build for macos_x86_64

-For the other tools check out the file others/get-cross-compiler.md.
+For the cross-compiling tools check out the file [other/get-cross-compiler.md](other/get-cross-compiler.md).